isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

         "command": "gss-tsig-list"
     }

-An example response returning 2 GSS-TSIG servers and 3 keys:
+Here is an example of a response returning two GSS-TSIG servers and three keys:

 .. code-block:: json